forestgrape/coronavirus/2_biological/viruses.md

 > A *zoonosis* is an [interspecies jump](#interspecies-jump) where the new host species is human (homo sapiens).

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a side host but not a natural host.
 Frequent infections allow the virus strain to adapt to the new host.
 The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

+## Virus Classification
+By definition, a [virus](#virus) is a [life form](../2_biological/life-forms.md#life-form) encoding proteins but not all.
+This definition is very broad so often further classifications/grouping are done.

+> The goal of classification is usually to group things together which are similar to some properties or behavior of interest.

+Features of interest for viruses are:
+* Viruses can be classified by the hosts they infect.
+E.g. bacteriophages infect bacteria.
+* Genetic and metabolic similarity.
+Viruses exists across all the [different storage forms](../2_biological/life-forms.md#storage-organization) used by life forms.
+* Structural Similarity.
+E.g. viruses can be classified into enveloped and non-enveloped viruses.